How To Select The Right and Safe Toys For Your Kid

 Are plastic toys dangerous?

-Look for safety certifications: Check for safety certifications on the packaging or the toy itself, such as the CE mark, which indicates that the toy meets European safety standards.
+• Look for safety certifications: Check the packaging or toy for marks such as CE or other recognized safety labels.

-Check the batteries: If the toy requires batteries, ensure that they are installed correctly and that they are the correct type of batteries recommended by the manufacturer.
+• Check the batteries: Make sure batteries are installed correctly and are the correct type recommended by the manufacturer.

 Final Word